hakutsuru/bthe/README.md

 [4] Ruby is a testing-obsessed community.
 Testing should help illuminate a program, and ensure it is inexpensive to maintain.
 I found [*Practical Object-Oriented Design in Ruby*](http://www.poodr.info) to be instructive, and wish to emulate its author's approach.

 [5] I have been asked if I ever created a gem, *sigh*.
 Another book is relevant to creating tools such as this -- [*Build Awesome Command-Line Applications in Ruby*](http://pragprog.com/book/dccar/build-awesome-command-line-applications-in-ruby).
+Let's avoid incorporating other gems, too.

 [6] At Boston University, I was taught to focus on the requirements, and only after those were fully met, to add polish.
 After many interviews, I am intrigued by the extravagant desires of organizations seeking developers.
 Ruby can be a perilously zealous community, yet like most such cultures, also hypocritical.